Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Introduction

-Our results are meaningful for general frequencies $\omega>0$.
-Unfortunately, we are only able to prove results for moderate frequencies, as expressed in the following assumption.
-It demands that the frequency of the wave is below the energy band corresponding to the index $m=1$. \begin{assumption}[Smallness of the frequency] We assume on the coefficient $a$ and the frequency $\omega$ that
+The statements below are meaningful for general frequencies $\omega>0$.
+Unfortunately, we are only able to prove theorems for moderate frequencies, as expressed in the following assumption.
+It demands that the frequency of the wave is below the energy band corresponding to the index $m=1$ (below the second band). \begin{assumption}[Smallness of the frequency] We assume on the coefficient $a$ and the frequency $\omega$ that

 and $\omega^2 < \inf_{ j\in Z,\, m\geq 1} \, \mu^-_m(j)$, where $\mu^\pm_m(j)$ are the Bloch-eigenvalues. \end{assumption}